 The Organic Geochemistry Unit (OGU) is an international research group that uses high-end analytical techniques such as gas chromatography mass spectrometry and compound specific light stable isotope mass spectrometry to investigate Earth systems at the molecular level.

 We are based within the School of Chemistry at the University of Bristol, one of the largest chemistry departments in the United Kingdom and an internationally recognised centre of excellence in both teaching and research.
+For regular updates on publications and other activities, please browse our news section.

 The research we conduct in the Organic Geochemistry Unit aims to develop our understanding of the biogeochemistry of modern-day and ancient environments...